šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 🌌 SET Cosmology — A Full Chapter

-Spin, Electrolysis, Temperature as the Universe’s Three Demi‑Forces Inside Gravity
+Spin, Electro‑field dynamics, and Temperature as the Universe’s Three Demi‑Forces Inside Gravity

-Modern cosmology leans heavily on gravity and initial conditions to explain the universe’s structure.
-But gravity is isotropic and geometric — it shapes the container, not the motion inside it.
+Modern cosmology relies heavily on gravity and initial conditions to explain structure.
+But gravity is isotropic and geometric — it shapes the container, not the motion within it.

 The universe we observe is dynamic, anisotropic, and resonant: